schuetzgroup/sdt-python/doc/index.rst

 - With help of the :py:mod:`sdt.sim` module, fluorescence microscopy images can be simulated.
 - There are helpers for plotting data in :py:mod:`sdt.plot`.
+- Changepoint detection may be performed using the :py:mod:`sdt.changepoint` module.

 There are also some helper modules that contain helpful functions and that